 - Located 2 km further east of Diablo Waterfall

 - It’s a 20-minute walk from the roadside entrance to the falls

 Of all the Baños waterfalls, the simply stunning Cascada El Rocio Machay is the best one to swim in.
 So, if a cold plunge is what you’re after, pack your swimwear and towel.

 And, since many people opt to end their day at Pailón del Diablo, this waterfall is a lot less busy than the others.
 The walk is not easy, but it’s worth it for the jungle surroundings and beautiful waterfall.

 More Cascadas on the Waterfall Route Baños

-As well as the main waterfalls along the route, there are several additional falls worth keeping an eye out for.
+As well as the main waterfalls along the route, there are a few more falls worth keeping an eye out for.
 Some of these are smaller waterfalls along the way, others require a small detour to reach them.

 These waterfalls are: